cicsdev/cics-cpsm-wlm-trace/README.md

     /*

 You will have to substitute your own library names where applicable:
-+ "ctsnnn" is the high level qualifier of your installed CICS TS libraries
++ 'ctsnnn' is the high level qualifier of your installed CICS TS libraries
-+ "user.loadlib" is your private load library
++ 'user.loadlib' is your private load library
-+ "user.maclib" is your private macro library
++ 'user.maclib' is your private macro library
-+ "download.source.library" is the library into which the SETTRACE program file was catalogued
++ 'download.source.library' is the library into which the SETTRACE program file was catalogued
-+ "CTSnnn.CPSMnnn.EYULOAD" is the name of your installed CICSPlex SM load library
++ 'CTSnnn.CPSMnnn.EYULOAD' is the name of your installed CICSPlex SM load library